Thanksyy/thanksyy.github.io/index.md

 ## Brief Biography

-Dr. Luo received his Ph.D. degree in Computer Science from [Tsinghua University](https://www.tsinghua.edu.cn/en) in 2023, under the supervision of [Prof. Guoliang Li](http://dbgroup.cs.tsinghua.edu.cn/ligl/).
-Currently, he serves as an Assistant Professor at the [Data Science and Analytics Thrust](https://hkust-gz.edu.cn/academics/hubs-and-thrust-areas/information-hub/data-science-and-analytics/), [Information Hub](https://hkust-gz.edu.cn/academics/hubs-and-thrust-areas/information-hub/) of [The Hong Kong University of Science and Technology (Guangzhou)](https://hkust-gz.edu.cn/).
+I am an Assistant Professor at [Data Science and Analytics Thrust](https://hkust-gz.edu.cn/academics/hubs-and-thrust-areas/information-hub/data-science-and-analytics/), [Information Hub](https://hkust-gz.edu.cn/academics/hubs-and-thrust-areas/information-hub/) of [The Hong Kong University of Science and Technology (Guangzhou)](https://hkust-gz.edu.cn/).
+I also holds an affiliated position at [Hong Kong University of Science and Technology](https://hkust.edu.hk/), the Clear Water Bay campus at Hong Kong.
+I received my Ph.D. degree in Computer Science from [Tsinghua University](https://www.tsinghua.edu.cn/en) in 2023, under the supervision of [Prof. Guoliang Li](http://dbgroup.cs.tsinghua.edu.cn/ligl/).

 <!-- I obtained my B.Eng. from the [University of Electronic Science and Technology of China](http://www.uestc.edu.cn/) in 2018. -->

-His research mission aims to democratize data analytics by simplifying and automating the data analytics pipeline.
-He accomplishes this by developing systems and tools by leveraging visualization, data management, and artificial intelligence techniques.
-His primary focus is on assisting users, especially novices, in comprehending and utilizing massive data with ease and efficiency.
+My research mission aims to democratize data analytics by simplifying and automating the data analytics pipeline.
+I accomplish this by developing systems and tools by leveraging visualization, data management, and artificial intelligence techniques.
+My primary focus is on assisting users, especially novices, in comprehending and utilizing massive data with ease and efficiency.

-Specifically, his current research interests include <i>intelligent visual analytics</i>, <i>orchestrating data analytics pipelines</i>, and <i>data management for data science</i>.
+My current research interests include <i>AI for Data Analysis</i> and <i>Data Management for Data Science</i>.

 <hr>